shakes76/PatternAnalysis-2024/GNN_SemiSupervised_Classification_4742874/README.md

 > [!IMPORTANT]
 > It is recommended that a python environment is utilsed for managing dependencies such a conda.

-For help, execute the following shell command,
+For help, execute the following shell command:

 ```bash
 conda activate torch